kristopolous/syfin/deck.md

 ## Competition

  * Process is secret.
 Machine is patented.
 No plans to license
- * Transfer recovery about 96 hours
+ * Synthetic lipidinoids are still 10 years away
- * Strict sleep, exercise, and diet is required
+ * Transfer recovery about 96 hours, Strict sleep, exercise, and diet is required
  * Organ transplants, skin grafting, and cosmetic surgery will hold on to markets
  * Our growth sector is in non-traditional vanity markets